 Very happy to welcome Thierry-Sainclair Njougouo who joined the University of Namur to begin his 2-year postdoc on "Modelling collective decision making in robot swarms through hypergraph theory", under the joint supervision of Elio Tuci, Timoteo Carletti, and myself.
 Looking forward to building cool models and improving our robot swarms together!
 Welcome Thierry!!

 We are recruiting a 2 year postdoc to join naXys at the University of Namur.
 The postdoc will work on modelling collective behaviour through hypergraphs.
 Please check the call details at: https://www.naxys.be/2021/11/postdoctoral-research-associate.

 Magnitude-sensitivity: a simple result offering a window into fundamental issues in decision-making and leading to a reconsideration of prominent computational and optimal models of decision-making.
-Our review "Magnitude-sensitivity: rethinking decision-making" has been published in
+Our review "Magnitude-sensitivity: rethinking decision-making" has hit the front page of

 Trends of Cognitive Sciences.

 Thanks to my amazing co-authors, Angelo, Tom, James, and Fernand, for writing this nice article with me!